simplesteph/kafka-connect-github-source/README.md

 The connector writes to topic that is great candidate to demonstrate *log compaction*.
 It's also a fun way to automate your GitHub workflow.

-It's finally aimed to be an educative example to demonstrate how to write a Source Connector a little less trivial than the `FileStreamSourceConnector` provided in Kafka.

 # Configuration

 ```